courtois-neuromod/retino_analysis/README.md

 - Detrended and normalized bold runs averaged per task across 5/6 sessions; saved as a 1D flattened masked array inside a .mat file

 ------------
 **Step 3.
-Chunk flattened and detrended brain voxels into segments that load easily into matlabx**
+Chunk flattened and detrended brain voxels into segments that load easily into matlab**

 Note: processes data from multiple participants.